 SAM, page 34:

 Additionally, the testing irregularities must be reported to the Office of State Assessment:

-SAM, Volume 1, page 48, "Reporting Irregularities and/or Misadministrations":
+SAM, page 51, "Reporting Irregularities and/or Misadministrations":

 - All interruptions of test sessions, including those caused by power outages, internet service interruptions, or fire alarms.